jero98772/DHCP/README.md

 Finalmente, implementamos un mecanismo para detener los procesos del servidor de manera eficiente.
 Esto, junto con la inclusión de un sistema básico de resolución de nombres DNS, garantiza una gestión estable y eficiente del sistema de red.

-### Ideas

-dns sever as a hashmap

-### comments of the teacher

-subneting not mean something strange, just can be accsesible from outside and hosted in aws

-el cliente debe mandar peticiones de forma repetitiva

-comnication in brodcast send to all

-with 2 ports

-1 for send from the client to the server port 67/udp

-2 for send from the server to the client port 68/udp

-dhcp discover from start, it send all users

-we can use a dns hashmap

-time of leassing , is time of that device will have that address

-log for time lessing

-offer is in brodcast for all

-request for the client, asking for the parameters

 67/UDP (servidor)